smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-sample-configuration.md

 ## Example 3 - Mapping Folders and running a PowerShell script as a Logon Command

-The following config file runs a PowerShell script as a logon command to swap the primary mouse button for left-handed users.
+Beginning in Windows 11, version 24H2, Windows Sandbox adheres to the mouse settings of the host system.
+If you are on an older build and if the host system is set to use a left-handed mouse, you must apply these settings in Windows Sandbox manually when Windows Sandbox starts.
+Alternatively, you can use a sandbox configuration file to run a logon command to swap the mouse setting.

-`C:\sandbox` folder on the host is mapped to the `C:\sandbox` folder in the sandbox, so the `SwapMouse.ps1` script can be referenced in the sandbox configuration file.
+In this example, the `C:\sandbox` folder on the host is mapped to the `C:\sandbox` folder in the sandbox, so the `SwapMouse.ps1` script can be referenced in the sandbox configuration file.

 ### SwapMouse.ps1